vladyslu/vladyslu/README.md

 - 👋 Hi, My name is  Vladyslav Luchenko.
 I recently graduated from the University of Central Florida.
 - 👀 I’m interested in learning new and improving old skills.
-- 🌱 I’m currently learning python, C#, and JAVA
+- 🌱 I’m currently learning python, C#, and java languages.+
 - 💞️ I’m looking to collaborate on financial, gaming and competitive projects.
-- 📫 My email vladyslu@gmail.com
+- 📫 My email: vladyslu@gmail.com

 <!---
 vladyslu/vladyslu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.